 - We represent an North African National Oil Company (NOC) in ad hoc UNCITRAL arbitration proceedings against a North African company, claiming termination of two contracts for the exploration, development, and production of gas/oil fields.
 The procedure was bifurcated into three phases: jurisdiction, merits, and quantum.
 Quinn Emanuel won the first two phases for its client and is now engaging in the third phase.
 The award on the merits gave right to our client on all grounds.
 The amount in dispute is approximately USD 2.5 billion.
 The seat of arbitration is Geneva.

-- We advise a global petroleum company operating globally and an investment company owned by an Arab Emirate, in connection with the potential withdrawal from various contracts entered into with a Middle Eastern Government for the development of the its field.
+- We advise a global petroleum company operating globally and an investment company owned by an Arab Emirate, in connection with the potential withdrawal from various contracts entered into with a Middle Eastern Government for the development of an oil field.
 Our client lost around US$1 billion on the project as of 2014 and losses are projected to amount to US$5 billion by the end of the contract period.
 We are advising them on the consequences of withdrawing from their contracts with the local Government.

 - We represent a leading European oil company in a series of disputes concerning PSA interests in Yemen, each worth several $100 million and all against the challenging legal and factual environment prevailing in that State.